halbersacknuesse/seminar_sose_2024/presentation.md

 > - Testing the robustness against this influence
 > - If necessary, fall back on other sensors/ switch the sensor system
 >   - Analysis of the resulting time/calculation effort
-> - Deviation between estimation and absolute position (-> must be known in the scenario)
+> - Deviation between estimation and absolute pose (-> must be known in the scenario)

 > {{3}} Simplicity of Implementation
 >